germanfrelo/setting-up-frontend-web-dev-project/README.md

 ### 5. Prettier and ESLint

 #### 5.1.
-Turn off all ESLint rules that are unnecessary or might conflict with Prettier
+Turn off all ESLint rules that are unnecessary or might conflict with Prettier (code formatting rules)

+**Step 1:**

-Install the [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier) package locally as a dev dependency:
+Install the Prettier's [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier) package, locally and as a dev dependency:

 ```sh
 npm install eslint-config-prettier --save-dev --save-exact
 ```

-Verify that `"eslint-config-prettier"` is added as an entry to the `"devDependencies"` attribute of the `package.json` file:
+Verify that it is added as `devDependencies` in the `package.json` file:

 ```json
 {